 Geomorphology, sedimentary geology, palaeoclimate, geochronology, remote sensing.

-I’m looking for graduate students and postdocs.
+I’m always open to applications from prospective graduate students and postdocs.
 Please get in touch if you're interested in working with me.

 Main Research Interests

 I’m interested in how climate change affects landscapes, surface processes, and terrestrial sedimentary deposits.
 Part of my research looks at the sensitivity of surface processes to climate.
 I like to view surface processes as interlinked components of ‘sediment-routing systems’, which transfer sediment from erosional sources to depositional sinks.
 I’m interested in how climate change affects all parts of these systems, from erosional processes (like weathering, landslides and debris flows), to the ways climate signals are transmitted through landscapes and ultimately recorded by terrestrial sediments and landforms (for example moraines, alluvial fans, rivers and basin stratigraphy).
 At the same time, understanding how terrestrial sediments and landforms record climatic information opens up exciting possibilities to use them for palaeoclimate reconstruction.
 As such, I'm also interested in creative new ways that we can use landscapes to reconstruct past climate conditions and answer unresolved questions about climate dynamics.